ForgeRock/tntp-clear/README.md

  * Copyright 2024 Ping Identity Corporation.
 All Rights Reserved -->

-# CLEAR ID Verification
+# CLEAR

-This integration creates a verification session, directs the user to CLEAR's hosted UI for verification, and then redirects them to the final URL assigned by the service provider.
+This integration creates a verification session, directs the user to CLEAR's hosted UI for verification, and then redirects them to the final URL assigned by the administrator.
 This verification includes:

 * [CLEAR's Verification UI Link](https://docs.clearme.com/docs/link-integration#create-a-verification-session)